griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 ### Amazon Bedrock

-The Amazon Bedrock image generation driver provides multi-model access to image generation models hosted by Amazon Bedrock.
-This driver manages the API calls to the Bedrock API, while the specific model drivers below format the API requests and parse the responses.
+The Amazon Bedrock Driver provides multi-model access to image generation models hosted by Amazon Bedrock.
+This Driver manages the API calls to the Bedrock API, while the specific Model Drivers below format the API requests and parse the responses.

 #### Bedrock Stable Diffusion Model Driver

-The Bedrock Stable Diffusion model driver provides support for Stable Diffusion models hosted by Amazon Bedrock.
-This model driver supports configurations specific to Stable Diffusion, like style presets, clip guidance presets, sampler, and more.
+The Bedrock Stable Diffusion Model Driver provides support for Stable Diffusion models hosted by Amazon Bedrock.
+This Model Driver supports configurations specific to Stable Diffusion, like style presets, clip guidance presets, and sampler.

-This model driver supports negative prompts.
-When provided (for example, when used with an [image generation engine](../data/image-generation-engines.md) configured with negative rulesets), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.
+This Model Driver supports negative prompts.
+When provided (for example, when used with an [image generation Engine](../data/image-generation-engines.md) configured with [Negative Rulesets](../data/image-generation-engines.md#image-generation-engine-rulesets)), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.

 ```python
 from griptape.structures import Agent